BlueWebNodes/bluewebnodes.github.io/services.md

       <div class="row">
          <div class="col-md-6 col-lg-6" id="pagelayout12">
             <h2>Website Design</h2>
-            <p>A beautiful, professional website is a tremendous online advertisement for your business.
-24 hours a day, 7 days a week, works for you!
-We will create and even manage it for you.</p>
+            <p>A beautiful, professional website is one of the most powerful ways to promote your business online.
+Your website works for you 24 hours a day, 7 days a week, presenting your brand, services, and ideas to potential customers anytime they visit.
+We can design, build, and even manage your website so you can focus on running your business.</p>
-            <p>After following steps, your website will be online easily:</p>
+            <p>Our process makes launching your website simple and smooth:</p>
             <ol>
             <li>Pre-design meeting</li>
-            <li>Site information</li>
+            <li>Collecting site information</li>
-            <li>Site architecture</li>
+            <li>Planning the site architecture</li>
-            <li>Layout</li>
+            <li>Designing the layout</li>
-            <li>Final design</li>
+            <li>Final design development</li>
-            <li>Test</li>
+            <li>Website testing</li>
-            <li>Register domain name and web host</li>
+            <li>Domain name and web hosting setup</li>
             <li>Final approval meeting</li>
             <li>“Go live” - put it online!</li>
-            <li>Keep you website fresh.</li>
+            <li>Ongoing updates to keep your website fresh</li>
             </ol>
-            <p>We create the following Websites:</p>
+            <p>Ongoing updates to keep your website fresh:</p>
             <ul>
-            <li>Regular Informational Websites with CMS (WordPress, Drupal, Weebly.com, Wix.com, etc.)</li>
-            <li>Ecommerce Websites with CMS (WordPress, Drupal, Shopify.com, Weebly.com, Wix.com, etc.)</li>
+            <li>Informational websites using platforms such as WordPress, Drupal, Weebly, or Wix</li>
+            <li>Ecommerce Websites using platforms such as WordPress, Drupal, Shopify, Weebly, or Wix</li>
-            <li>Static Websites (HTML, CSS, and Javascript)</li>
+            <li>Custom-built websites using HTML, CSS, and JavaScript</li>
             </ul>
-            <p>If you already have a website and need to improve it with more functionalities, We would like to help you convert it to a more powerful Content Management System such as DruPal or WordPress.
-Please feel free to ask a price for that.</p>
+            <p>If you already have a website but would like to add more features or improve its functionality, we can help upgrade it to a more powerful Content Management System, such as WordPress or Drupal.
+Feel free to contact us for a quote.</p>
          </div>
          <div class="col-md-6 col-lg-6" id="pagelayout11">
             <h2>Web Development</h2>
-            <p>Do you need more functionalities on your website?
-Our web developer will enable them by your requirements.
-The Web development process includes Web design, Web content development, client-side/server-side scripting and network security configuration, and other tasks.</p>
+            <p>Do you need more features on your website?
+Our web developers can implement the functionality you need to help your website work better for your business or organization.</p>
+            <p>Web development includes many important elements such as web design, content development, client-side and server-side scripting, network security configuration, and other technical improvements that ensure your website runs smoothly and efficiently.</p>
             <ul>
             <li>Image Gallery</li>
             <li>Image Slide Show</li>